AlvaLind/hangman_the_game/README.md

 os.system('cls' if os.name == 'nt' else 'clear')
 ```

 Additionally, I used the sleep() function for debugging purposes.
 However, despite these efforts, I haven't been able to resolve the issue in the deployed version.
-I'm confident in the correctness of my code, so it appears to be a compatibility issue.
+After further checking and discussion with my mentor I'm confident in the correctness of my code, so it appears to be a compatibility issue.

 ## Testing

 The program underwent thorough testing throughout its development process.
-Both myself and other users tested it extensively to identify errors in both the functions and spellings, ensuring the elimination of any potential issues.
+Both myself and other users tested it extensively to identify errors in both the functions and grammer, ensuring the elimination of any potential issues.

 ### Validators